Anee006/Anee006/README.md

 </h1>

 ## 🌱 ME
 I’m Aneesha Siby, a CSE student passionate about coding and growth, constantly learning new skills and pushing myself toward excellence.
+When I'm not coding you'll find me reading a novel!

 - 💻 Skilled in C, C++, Python, Java, MySQL, HTML, CSS, JavaScript
 - ⚛ Experience in working with Git and GitHub
 - 🌐 Familiar with open source contributions

+---

 ## LANGUAGES
 <p align="left">